to place it on page-->

 Don't stop there.
 If you have more time, continue to enjoy your peace and knit at your own pace.
 Don't feel compelled to knit faster than you like.
 Don't feel like you must finish your project.
 Don't set up expectations that require you to knit perfectly.
 Just enjoy the time you have.

-Learn more about yarn at my Comprehensive Guide to Yarn.
+Learn more about fiber types and how to choose the right yarn in my Comprehensive Guide to Yarn

 Slow Knitting Projects for Beginners